Hong Kong Travel

-Discover the perfect combination of East and West, modern lifestyles and traditional Chinese customs on a Hong Kong tour.
+Discover the perfect combination of East and West, modern lifestyles and traditional Chinese customs on a Hong Kong tour holiday.
 This fascinating metropolis is known for its fabulous shopping, exciting attractions and stunning dining choices.
-With its soaring skyscrapers and vibrant atmosphere, it begs to be explored on an unforgettable holiday.
+With its soaring skyscrapers and vibrant atmosphere, it begs to be explored on an unforgettable city break holiday.

 One of Hong Kong’s most fascinating tourist attractions, Kowloon, is a popular shopping, art and entertainment district.
 It is home to many stores and numerous traditional markets offering everything from colourful flowers and goldfish to clothing and jade.
 Kowloon is the epitome of Hong Kong – a multi-faceted, exciting place where traditional Chinese customs rub shoulders with high fashion, high tech and high buildings.